jcausey-astate/quarto-exam-typst/templates/exam-typst/exam-header.typ

   v(0.1in)

-  // Instructions (always render in full width, regardless of exam-question-width) if not noinstructions {
+  // Instructions (always render in full width, regardless of exam-question-display) if not noinstructions {
     let instr = if instructions != none {
       instructions